AdamuAbba/log_book/README.md

 ## Appendix

-i'm hoping to finish this someday, flutter is an amazing framework
+i'm hoping to finish this someday, flutter is an amazing framework and i love that bird